-This is what leads us to the now famous words, “to live is christ to die is gain.”
-These few words summarizes Paul’s philosophy in life.
+This is what leads us to the now-famous words, “to live is christ to die is gain.”
+These few words summarize Paul’s philosophy in life.
 And we will dive into what they mean in a minute.
-But it’s important that we remember where these words were being written from: prison.
+But it’s important that we remember where these words were being written from prison.

 Paul penned Philippians 1:21 while sitting in a Roman prison.
 And the Romans weren’t exactly friendly; Paul’s life was in danger.
 He could be executed at any moment.

-We cannot loose sight of where Paul was when these words were written.
+We cannot lose sight of where Paul was when these words were written.
 Paul is living out the meaning of Philippians 1:21, he’s practicing what he’s preaching.

 “To Live Is Christ To Die Is Gain” Meaning